CS-433/ml-project-2-aiidalearn/README.md

     python3 code/data_preprocessing/parsing_utils.py

-Note: since all the data are already parsed, running the following command is not necessary.
+Note: since all the data are already parsed, running the previous command is not necessary.

 ### Training models

-The trained models and the datasets they were training/testing on are saved in `models` folder.
+After the following commands are run, the trained models and the datasets they were training/testing on are saved in `models` folder.

-The terminal output of all these commands is saved in `baselines` folder.

 #### Regression models